-On January 31, 2023, the Company completed the acquisition of Tama Paperboard, LLC, a CRB mill located in Tama, Iowa, from Greif Packaging LLC for approximately \$100 million, subject to customary working capital adjustments, using existing cash and borrowings under its revolving credit facility.
+On January 31, 2023, the Company completed the acquisition of Tama Paperboard, LLC, a CRB mill located in Tama, Iowa, from Greif Packaging LLC for approximately \$100 million, using existing cash and borrowings under its revolving credit facility.

-The purchase price has been preliminarily allocated to assets acquired and liabilities assumed based on the estimated fair values as of the acquisition date.
+During the second quarter of 2023, the Company finalized the acquisition accounting adjustments for Tama and the purchase price has been allocated to assets acquired and liabilities assumed based on the fair values as of the acquisition date.
 The excess of the purchase price over the fair value of the net assets acquired was allocated to goodwill, which is expected to be deductible for tax purposes, and is reported within the Paperboard Mills reportable segment.
-The allocation of the purchase price remains preliminary and is subject to further adjustments in subsequent periods, pending additional refinement and completion of valuations, including but not limited to valuations of property and equipment, customer relationships and other intangible assets.